nnease/BIOL-653-Nease-Nelson/README.md

 Start by making a file
 "git add README.md"
 "git status" -It should show README.md in <green>green</div>
 "git commit -m "comments here""
+If done, and want to put online
+"git pull origin master" will take what is online and DL to your workspace
+"git push origin master" posts changes